Meet the Team

-Inés oversees operations at Neighbourhood Arts Network, she manages two ward programs: the RBC Arts Access Fund and Community Arts Award.
-She is also in charge of matching mentors to applicants of the Newcomer & Refugee Artist Mentorship Program, and coordinating programs such as ArtWorksTO.
+Inés oversees operations at Neighbourhood Arts Network, as well as manages two award programs: the RBC Arts Access Fund and Community Arts Award.
+She is also leads matching mentors to applicants of the Newcomer & Refugee Artist Mentorship Program and coordinating programs such as ArtWorksTO.

 Norma Garcia, Digital & Education Coordinator

-Norma Garcia is an arts administrator, grants consultant, and independent filmmaker.
-Her previous work experience includes serving as a program coordinator for the National Film Board of Canada, as a senior grants assistant for the Toronto Arts Council, and as a content coordinator for BravoFACT –a division of Bell Media.
-Currently, as the Neighbourhood Arts Network’s digital and education coordinator, Norma is responsible for digital content development and program coordination and support.
-Norma is very excited about sharing with the public narratives that speak about the positive impact that artistic work has in our communities.
-She’s also looking forward to collaborating with the rest of the team to deliver successful NAN programs; she’s particularly excited to work with the mentorship programs that are sure to deeply engage all participants.
-In her spare time, Norma loves to gab about books and films during a monthly book/film club that she’s a member of.
+Norma is an arts adminstrator, grants consultant and independent filmmaker.
+Her previous work experience includes serving as a program coordinator for the National Film Board, as a senior grants assistant for the Toronto Arts Council, and as a content coordinator for BravoFACT.
+Norma is excited about sharing narratives that speak about the positive impact that artistic work has in Toronto's communities.

 Eva is passionate about expanding her world view through learning from others through the arts.
 She holds a Bachelor of Arts in English (2015) and an Master of Arts in Immigration and Settlement (2018) and is an emerging creative writer and photographer.
-Eva has worked and volunteered in a plethora of sectors in the city including research, entertainment, tourism, education, and non-profit.
-Eva’s personal and academic background has fostered an interest in how story-telling can inform policy and foster social and political inclusion.
+Eva has worked and volunteered in a variety of sectors in Toronto including research, entertainment, tourism, education, and various non-profit sectors.
+Eva’s personal and academic background has fostered an interest in how storytelling can inform policy and foster social and political inclusion.
 Her goal is to more thoroughly conceptualize what an effective anti-oppression framework can look like in arts and culture policy.

-Eva manages our membership and eent logistics for Neighbourhood Arts Network's events, updates News and Opportunities and Events on our website, and writes our monthly newsletter.
+Eva manages membership and event logistics for Neighbourhood Arts Network's events, updates News and Opportunities and Events on our website, and writes our monthly newsletter.
 She also coordinates programs such as Making a Living, Making Art , Arts & Minds, NAN Drop-Ins, programming for Newcomer Day in partnership with the City of Toronto, and Creative Potluck.

-Emails and voicemails will not be monitored regularly until Angie returns from maternity leave in 2020.
+(Please note: email and voicemail will not be monitored regularly until Angie returns from maternity leave in 2020.)

 To learn about the entire Toronto Arts Foundation team, please click here.